Objectives

 Logo

 We explored many iterations as a team and revised the logo almost a dozen times to get it just right, testing color schemes, typefaces, and accent symbols.
-We even tried reviving elements of an older version of the logo (think Nationwide Insurance bringing back the eagle).
+We even tried reviving elements of an older version of the logo (like Nationwide reviving the eagle).
 Ultimately, we decided to maintain the recognizable EC monogram, but house it inside a circle to better pair with the roundness of the wordmark and generally reference the “eclipse” element of the name.

 video filming & editing – Jared Miller